azure-ad-b2c/apps/apps/web-dotnet-fw-owin-auth-code/readme.md

     <add key="api:WriteScope" value="write" />
 ```

-## Test you project
+## Run the sample

+Clean the solution, rebuild the solution, and run it.
+Once you run the  web application, you are presented with the standard ASP.NET home page.
+Click on the Sign-in button top-right to trigger the Azure AD B2C sign-up or sign-in flow.

-The above configuration requires you to run the project under the `https://localhost:44316/` URL.
+> Note: The above configuration requires you to run the project under the `https://localhost:44316/` URL.
 If it's not so, right click on your MVC Project.
 Go to **Properties**, then select the **Web** tab.
 You can change the port number in the Project Url.
 In this example: `https://localhost:44316/`.
 Save and run your project again.